rosey99/nada/README.md

 - `POST /agent/query` - Ask the AI agent about API endpoints
 - `GET /agent/chat` - Web chat interface
 - `POST /agent/models_update` - Update the model provider
+- `GET /chat` - Agent generated web chat interface, the results of the first coding test.

 ## 🧪 Testing
+If only.
+No tests at this time.
+This code is very fresh!
 ```bash
 pytest -v --cov=nada
 ```